muratk5n/thirdwave/en/index.md

 UK...
 Along with the miners' strike of 1984–85, the Wapping dispute was a significant defeat in the history of the British trade union movement"

 ---

-Termux (Unix on Droid) OS related problems are apparently past OS 11.
-Imma give it a shot on a Lenovo tablet.
-Running elisp, py, rust on mobile is a major plus. \#geek

----